anon-blue/anon.blue/README.txt

                                                                  Trum Trup   Tru
 mp Won  Trump Won  Trump Won  Trump Won  Melt the voting machines down!!!
  5 Shots = 35% increase in all cause mortality..
+We are living in a psyop.
+Wak e up friends.
+The more of us who wake up, the bett

                                                                    6666666666666